invertase/firebase-extensions/extensions/firestore-record-acknowledgments/admin-dashboard/README.md

-# Record User Acknowledgments - Admin Dashboard
+# Firestore Record Acknowledgments - Admin Dashboard

-This repository contains the source code for the Admin Dashboard for the Record User Acknowledgments extension.
+This repository contains the source code for the Admin Dashboard for the Firestore Record Acknowledgments extension.
 Use this to locally create and manage notices, and view notice acknowledgments.

 ## Installation